The Baltimore County Police Department reminds residents to protect their property and valuables with these commonsense measures.

 Home Improvement Scams

-This is the season when bunco or scam artists drive through neighborhoods looking for people in their yards.
-Bunco scams often involve someone posing as a repair person who offers a bargain price on a home repair.
+Bunco or scam artists drive through neighborhoods looking for people in their yards.
+Home improvement scams often involve someone posing as a repair person who offers a bargain price on a home repair.
 The National Association of Bunco Investigators (NABI) says to beware when a repair person knocks on your door.
 Look for these telltale signs:

 - The repair person drives an unmarked truck or van with an out-of-state license.